DigiRL-agent/digirl/README.md

 - [ ] Other task sets like WebArena.
 - [ ] Potential sub-optimal implementations.

+## License

+All content of this work is under Apache License v2.0, including codebase, data, and model checkpoints.

 ## 📚 Citation

 Consider citing our paper!